sfcgeorge/devops-against-humanity/README.md

 This repo is a fork, with the goals of modifying this expansion to:

-a.
-Use a format suitable for use in the bbcards generator.
+* Use a format suitable for use in the bbcards generator.
-b.
-Have a number of cards that [this print company](http://www.printerstudio.com/personalized/custom-playing-cards-gifts.html) can print.
+* Have a number of cards that [this print company](http://www.printerstudio.com/personalized/custom-playing-cards-gifts.html) can print.
-c.
-A better icon(s) that work on black and white cards.
+* A better icon(s) that work on black and white cards.
-d.
-Cards that I think even non devopsy people can somewhat understand, hopefully.
+* Cards that I think even non devopsy people can somewhat understand, hopefully.

 ### Card Ideas